 '''

-#<VirtualHost ip.address.of.host.some_domain.com>
+<VirtualHost ip.address.of.host.some_domain.com>

 ServerAdmin webmaster@host.some_domain.com

 DocumentRoot /www/docs/host.some_domain.com

 ServerName host.some_domain.com

 ErrorLog logs/host.some_domain.com-error_log

 CustomLog logs/host.some_domain.com-access_log common

-#
+</ VirtualHost>

 '''

-Uncomment all of the lines.
-Then add the correct information for your machine and/or your virtual host to each line.
+Uncomment all of the lines, and add the correct information for the virtual host.

 In the first line, change ip.address.of.host.some_domain.com to your server's IP address.
 Change the ServerName to a valid DNS name to use for the virtual host.
-(In other words, do not just make something up.
-Ask your system administrator if you do not know how to get a valid domain name.)

-You will also need to uncomment one of the NameVirtualHost lines in httpd.conf:
+You will also need to uncomment one of the NameVirtualHost lines below:

+'''

+#NameVirtualHost 12.34.56.78:80

-#NameVirtualHost 12.34.56.78:80 #NameVirtualHost 12.34.56.78
+#NameVirtualHost 12.34.56.78

+'''

-Uncomment one of the lines and change the IP address to the IP address (and port if necessary) for that virtual host.
+Next change the IP address to the IP address and port, if necessary, for the virtual host.